Frequently Asked Questions

 All details of the Master's program are fixed in the Study and Exam Regulations.

-No. We don't provide a fixed schedule.
-We just recommend you a specific schedule for your studies.
+No. WWe do not provide a fixed schedule, but we recommend a specific schedule for your studies.

 You are free to design your schedule according to your interests and professional goals.
 For example, if you want to specialize in biophysics you may choose more electives in biophysical topics.
 The description of all modules can be found in the study regulations.